thomas-touhey/cahute/docs/topics/file-formats/casiolink.rst

       -
       - Big endian 16-bit length of the function 6 definition.

+This is followed by a single data part with the contents of all of the functions.

+This data type is final.

 .. _casiolink-cas40-fn:

 ``FN`` CAS40 Single Editor Program in Bulk